 As desired, the sender who uses the website form can either remain anonymous or enter their e-mail address.
-If an e-mail address is specified, the Stopline will send a standard reply solely confirming the receipt of the report.
+If an e-mail address is specified, the Stopline will send a standard reply confirming the receipt of the report.
+In consultation with the executive, it is not possible to give any information about a possible illegality of the reported content.